THOMASELOVE/431-packages/README.md

     - A popup box may appear, asking "Do you want to install from sources the packages which need compilation?" to which I usually answer **No**.
 A **Yes** response leads to a slower installation, but can solve problems if you still have them after updating.
     - This may take a few minutes.
 As long as you're seeing activity in the Console window, things are progressing.
     - Eventually, you'll get a message that "The downloaded source packages are in ..." with a directory name.
 That's the sign that the updating is done.

+[Click here](https://thomaselove.github.io/431-2022/) to return to the main website for the course.